Marine Survey & Shipping

 - Sophisticated add-ons such as Thickness Gauge and Sonar

-Compact and robust, complete with auto-heading and auto-depth functionality.
+Compact and robust, complete with heading and depth sensor pod.
 Depth rated to 150 m (492 ft)

 Vectored thrusters when working in higher currents or moving laterally.
 Depth rated to 305 m (1000 ft)